TirsvadCLI/Dotnet.Game.Snake/README.md

 - [Roadmap](#roadmap)
 - [Folder Structure](#folder-structure)

+## About The Snake Game

+This is a simple snake game for windows console and linux console.
+It's written in C# and uses .NET 9

+Snake eat food and grow.
+The game is over if the snake hits the wall or itself.

+Food gives points.

+- Food a gives 10 points.
+- Food b gives 11 points.
+- Food c gives 12 points.

+Food is placed randomly on the board.

+The snake can move up, down, left and right.

+The score is shown in the top.

 ## Getting Started

 To get a local copy up and running follow these simple steps.